my-improvement/crocodocs/README.md

 ### Customizing documentation preferences

 If there is no ```preferences.json``` file in crocodocs folder in the project's root path, the file will be created right before processing the making of the documentation.
-This file contains name and colors (in web color format) preferences you can edit as you want anyway.
+This file contains colors (in web color format), font family to be used and project name to be displayed preferences that you can edit as you want anyway.

 ```
 {
-    "colors": {
+    colors: {
         navbar: "crimson",
         date: "#000",
         list_container: "rgb(50,50,50)",